 - Connect the mounting frame to protective earth ground. - Ground the robot base to the mounting frame.

-The iCS-ECAT is grounded to the robot base through a conductive gasket.

-• Ground the end-effector to the robot base while considering routing to prevent entanglement.
+The iCS-ECAT is grounded to the robot base through a conductive gasket. - Ground the end-effector to the robot base.

-NOTE: A ground strap from the end-effector to the base mounting pad must include a service loop that allows full rotation and movement of the tool flange.
+NOTE: A ground strap from the end-effector to the base mounting pad must include a service loop that allows full rotation and movement of the tool flange with 4 axis robots.

-Grounding the iX4-650H/800H Robot Base
+Grounding the Robot Base